| Aluminum rolling and recycling specialist Novelis has announced three new senior executives.

-| World crude steel production for the 65 countries reporting to the World Steel Association was 137 million tonnes in June 2014, an increase of 3.1% compared to June 2013.
+| World crude steel production for the 66 countries reporting to the World Steel Association (Worldsteel) was 136 million tonnes (Mt) in June 2016, the same figure as June 2015.

 | The California Department of Resources Recycling and Recovery (CalRecycle) has said that the waste disposal rate in the state increased in 2015.

 | The Solid Waste Association of North America (SWANA) has announced the 2016 winners of the association’s annual Excellence Awards.
 San Jose, California-based Zanker Recycling was awarded the Recycling System Gold Award, the top honor, for its Demolition Recycling Operation.
 Silver was awarded to California-based Athens Services’ Sun Valley Mixed Materials Recovery Facility (MRF).
 Both systems were designed, engineered, manufactured and installed by Bulk Handling Systems (BHS).

 | The European Commission is considering a deal for the steel sector in exchange for granting China the coveted Market Economy Status (MES).
 According to European Aluminium, this approach ignores the enormous Chinese overcapacities in industries like aluminium and creates unfair distortions on the EU market.

 | Researchers at the University of New South Wales (UNSW) has stated that e-waste laws in Australia needs to be strengthened to better handle rising e-waste volumes in the country.

 | Researchers have developed a material that contains shredded rubber from used tires for use in the subballast layer of train tracks.
 The researchers are from Spain's Polytechnic University of Valencia (UPV), rail firm AZVI and the University of Seville.
 The material, combined with crushed stone, has already been used to good effect in asphalt mixtures and roadside embankments.
 However, its use in the rail sector is relatively unexplored.